-- a mutually beneficial agreement reached
+- A mutually beneficial agreement is reached,

 Who should attend:

 Strategic Negotiation is for people who have responsibility for negotiating good agreements and want to give themselves the best chance of being successful.
 The course will be relevant to you if you are a procurement or contract professional, a leader or manager, an employment or recruitment specialist, a project or change manager, or a business development specialist.

 - Develop a strategic perspective on the requirements for a successful negotiation

 - Apply the mindset and attitude most likely to support a successful negotiation

 - Understand the significance of your organisation context for the negotiation and incorporate this into your approach

 - Clearly identify interests, options and possible commitments that could work for both parties

 - Build a strong working relationship with your negotiation counterpart

 - Work effectively with the emotional responses of others